Greystones: Association football

 The town is home the association football club Greystones United, which is based at Woodlands near the south beach.
 GUFC is the largest schoolboy/girl football club in the country and has in excess of 700 members.
-Perhaps the club's most famous alumnus is retired Irish international Paul McShane.
-Another club, Greystones AFC, is located at 'The Arch Field' just beside the railway bridge at the harbour.
+Among the club's former players is retired Irish international Paul McShane.
+Another club, Greystones AFC, is located at 'The Arch Field' beside the railway bridge at the harbour.
 Five of their players have represented Ireland at various levels.
-Ian Horan, Chris Mason and Stephen McCann have represented the Irish Intermediate team and Stephen Roche and Richie O'Hanlon have represented the Irish Colleges team.
-The Saturday and Sunday sides both play in the top division of the Leinster Senior League.
+Ian Horan, Chris Mason and Stephen McCann represented the Irish Intermediate team and Stephen Roche and Richie O'Hanlon represented the Irish Colleges team.

 Gaelic games

 Éire Óg Greystones GAA club is located on Mill Road, at the south end of the town.
-The club has recently undergone a major reconstruction which saw improvements made to the clubhouse, pitches, lighting and parking facilities.
+In the early 21st century, the club undertook development and improvement works on the clubhouse, pitches, lighting and parking facilities.

 Golf

 There are two 18-hole golf courses and a driving range within the town.
-Greystones Golf Club was founded in 1895 and overlooks the town, the countryside, and the Irish Sea.
+Greystones Golf Club, which was founded in 1895, overlooks the town, the countryside, and the Irish Sea.
 Charlesland Golf Club is newer, flatter, and located by the sea.
 There are other courses at Delgany, Glen of the Downs, Kilcoole, Druids Glen, and Bray.

 Marine

 Greystones has many marine-based clubs including sailing and wind-surfing, angling, diving, rowing and Sea Scouts.
 Greystones rowing club, for example, was established in 1920.

-Shore angling for cod and plaice at the beaches and the harbour attracts many people, especially during the summer.
-Swimming is popular in warmer weather, especially on the south beach.
+Shore angling for cod and plaice at the beaches and the harbour attracts visitors during the summer.
+Swimming is also popular in warmer weather, especially on the south beach.